axiomhq/axiom-go/examples/README.md

 ## Package usage

+- [dumpdataset](dumpdataset/main.go): How to dump a datasets content into a file, ND-JSON encoded.
 - [ingestevent](ingestevent/main.go): How to ingest events into Axiom.
 - [ingestfile](ingestfile/main.go): How to ingest the contents of a file into Axiom and compress them on the fly.